 - Enlarged pores.
 Dermabrasion might cause your pores to grow larger.
 Typically, pores shrink to near normal size after any swelling decreases.

 - Changes in skin color.
 Dermabrasion often causes treated skin to temporarily become darker than normal (hyperpigmentation), lighter than normal (hypopigmentation) or blotchy.
 These problems are more common in people who have darker skin and can sometimes be permanent.

 - Infection.
 Rarely, dermabrasion can lead to a bacterial, fungal or viral infection, such as a flare-up of the herpes virus — the virus that causes cold sores.

 - Scarring.
 Rarely, dermabrasion that's done too deeply can cause scarring.
 Steroid medications can be used to soften the appearance of these scars.

 - Other skin reactions.
 If you often develop allergic skin rashes or other skin reactions, dermabrasion might cause your skin to flare up.

 Dermabrasion isn't for everyone.
 Your doctor might caution against dermabrasion if you:

-- Have taken the acne medication isotretinoin (Amnesteem, others) in the past year
+- Have taken the oral acne medication isotretinoin (Amnesteem, others) during the past year

 - Have a personal or family history of ridged areas caused by an overgrowth of scar tissue (keloids)